kirkbushell/eloquence/README.md

 ### Custom UUIDs

 Should you need a custom UUID solution (aka, maybe you don't want to use a UUID4 id), you can simply define the value you wish on the id field.
 The UUID model trait will not set the id if it has already been defined.
+In this use-case however, it's probably no good to use the Uuid trait, as it's practically useless in this scenario.

 ## Behaviours